devgateway/www.developmentgateway.org/_posts/2014-02-11-mapafrica-afdb-geocoding-for-greater-accountability.md

 created: 1392134041
 old_path: news/mapafrica-afdb-geocoding-greater-accountability
 title: 'MapAfrica: AfDB Geocoding for Greater Accountability'
-lede: "Geocoding (turning the location of development activities into coordinates that enable accurate placement on a map) has long been high on the agenda for those interested in the traceability of funding for development projects.\r\n\r\nWith this objective in mind, the African Development Bank (AfDB) is geocoding its entire
+excerpt: "Geocoding (turning the location of development activities into coordinates that enable accurate placement on a map) has long been high on the agenda for those interested in the traceability of funding for development projects.\r\n\r\nWith this objective in mind, the African Development Bank (AfDB) is geocoding its entire